Home Cymbalta Lawsuits

 Cymbalta Class Action Certification

-A class action is a type of legal action in which people join together to sue because they have similar claims against a common defendant or defendants.
-For the case against Eli Lilly to proceed as a class action, the court must certify the class.
-So, in August 2013, the plaintiffs moved for certification of classes of consumers in four states: California, Massachusetts, Missouri and New York.
+A class action is a type of legal action in which plaintiffs join together to sue as a “class” because they have similar claims against a common defendant or defendants.
+For any case to proceed as a class action, the court must certify the class.
+A “putative” class action refers to an action filed by a group of plaintiffs who believe their claims are related, but who have not yet received certification as a class.

 Map of US highlighting CA, MA, MO & NY